Once a sci-fi movie staple and now a reality, artificial intelligence has finally entered the business world.

 For example, your AI might log that it takes six months until components within the conveyor belts need replacing.
 A decision can then be made to change the components every five months to avoid downtime.
 Or perhaps you’ve recently had network issues across your IT infrastructure.
 Predictive analytics can help you prevent future server downtime.

 Procurement is an essential part of any manufacturing business that needs supplies and equipment.
 This process often involves managing a large number of documents, suppliers, and more.
-With many aspects to procurement, it’s clear to see how inefficiencies and mistakes can creep in.
+With this in mind, it’s clear to see how inefficiencies and mistakes can creep in.

 AI analytics can automate such warehouse processes from the first stage of quoting right through to the supply chain.
-According to McKinsey, companies that have introduced AI into their business have reported a reduction in logistics costs of 15 percent and an improvement in inventory and service levels of 35 percent and 65 percent, respectively.
+Significantly, according to McKinsey, companies that have introduced AI into their business have reported a reduction in logistics costs of 15% and an improvement in inventory and service levels of 35% and 65%, respectively.